 Explore Kronborg Castle

-Kronborg Castle is a must-see in 3 days in Copenhagen.
+Kronborg Castle is a must-see in Copenhagen.
 Its interior surely is not as glamorous as Christiansborg Castle, but is still a wonderful trip if you stay for several days in the city.

 It takes about an hour to get there from Copenhagen by train, but the window views are not bad and the train ride + castle ticket are included in the Copenhagen Card.